 In 2007, the Shakopee Mdewakanton Dakota Sioux Community gave another $300,000 challenge grant, and the San Manuel Mission Band of Indians met the challenge with a $100,000 grant.

-When the wise leaders of our tribes made decisions, they considered the future of our people.
-The SNSFE honors our ancestors by providing education for our people in perpetuity.
+When the wise leaders of our tribes made decisions, they considered the future of their people.
+The SNSFE honors this tradition by providing education for Native people in perpetuity.

-Your gift to the American Indian College Fund to support the Sovereign Nations Scholarship Fund will be a gift that will give forever in the tradition of the Indian way of giving.
+Your gift to the American Indian College Fund to support the Sovereign Nations Scholarship Fund will be a gift that will give forever in the tradition of the Native way of giving.